wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

   - collection containing only infantry cards
   - collection containing only cavalry cards
   - collection containing only artillery cards
-  - collection containing one of each cards (infantry, calvary, artillery)
+  - collection containing one of each card (infantry, calvary, artillery)

-Output:
-- 0, 4, 6, 8, 10, 12, 15, 20, 25, 30, 35, 40, 45, 50, 55
+Output: (4, 12, 15, 55, illegal state exception)
+- for traded-in sets in [0, 4]: output = 4 + (2 * input)
+- for traded-in sets in [5, 13]: output = 15 + (5 * (input-5))
+- for traded-in sets > 13: illegal state exception (Should not have enough cards to be traded in more than 14 times)
-- Illegal Argument Exception, Illegal State Exception
+- Illegal Argument Exception (Has to have exactly 3 cards to trade in)

 ## BVA Step 4
-(Note: will be using Each-choice to test, instead of All-combination)
 ### Test value 1
-Input: 0 traded-in sets, with one infantry card and one artillery card
+Input: one infantry card and one artillery card collection

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 2
-Input: 1 traded-in set, collection with one cavalry card and one wild card
+Input: one wild card and one cavalry card collection

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 3
-Input: 5 traded-in sets, collection with two infantry card
+Input: collection with two wild cards and two infantry cards

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 4
-Input: 13 traded-in sets, collection with two cavalry card
+Input: collection with two infantry cards and two cavalry cards

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 5
-Input: 14 traded-in sets, collection with two artillery card
+Input: collection with one artillery card and three infantry cards

-Output: illegal state exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 6
+Input: collection with one wild card, one infantry card, one calvary card, and one artillery card

+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

+### Test value 7-10
-Input: 2 traded-in sets, collection with one infantry card and two cavalry cards
+Input: 0, 4, 5, 13 traded-in sets, collection with one infantry card and two cavalry cards

 Output: 0

-### Test value 7
+### Test value 11-14
-Input: 0 traded-in sets, collection with one wild card and two infantry cards
+Input: 0, 4, 5, 13 traded-in sets, collection with one wild card and two infantry cards

-Output: 4
+Output: 4, 12, 15, 55

-### Test value 8
+### Test value 15-18
-Input: 13 traded-in sets, collection with one wild card, one cavalry card, and one artillery card
+Input: 0, 4, 5, 13 traded-in sets, collection with one wild card, one cavalry card, and one artillery card

+Output: 4, 12, 15, 55

+### Test value 19-22
+Input: 0, 4, 5, 13 traded-in sets, collection with two wild card and one infantry cards

+Output: 4, 12, 15, 55

+### Test value 23-26
+Input: 0, 4, 5, 13 traded-in sets, collection with one infantry card, one calvary card, and one artillery card

+Output: 4, 12, 15, 55

+### Test value 27-30
+Input: 0, 4, 5, 13 traded-in sets, size 3 collection with only infantry

+Output: 4, 12, 15, 55

+### Test value 31-34
+Input: 0, 4, 5, 13 traded-in sets, size 3 collection with only cavalry

+Output: 4, 12, 15, 55

+### Test value 35-38
+Input: 0, 4, 5, 13 traded-in sets, size 3 collection with only artillery

-Output: 55
+Output: 4, 12, 15, 55

+### Test value 39
+Input: 14 traded-in sets, collection with one infantry card and two cavalry cards

+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

+### Test value 40
+Input: 14 traded-in sets, collection with one wild card and two infantry cards

+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

-### Test value 9
+### Test value 41
 Input: 14 traded-in sets, collection with one wild card, one cavalry card, and one artillery card

-Output: illegal state exception
+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

-### Test value 10
+### Test value 42
-Input: 3 traded-in sets, collection with two wild card and one infantry cards
+Input: 14 traded-in sets, collection with two wild card and one infantry cards

-Output: 10
+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

-### Test value 11
+### Test value 43
-Input: 5 traded-in sets, collection with one infantry card, one calvary card, and one artillery card
+Input: 14 traded-in sets, collection with one infantry card, one calvary card, and one artillery card

-Output: 15
+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

-### Test value 12
+### Test value 44
-Input: 6 traded-in sets, size 3 collection with only infantry
+Input: 14 traded-in sets, size 3 collection with only infantry

-Output: 20
+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

-### Test value 13
+### Test value 45
-Input: 13 traded-in sets, size 3 collection with only cavalry
+Input: 14 traded-in sets, size 3 collection with only cavalry

-Output: 55
+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

-### Test value 14
+### Test value 46
 Input: 14 traded-in sets, size 3 collection with only artillery

-Output: illegal state exception
+Output: illegal state exception (Should not have enough cards to be traded in more than 14 times)

-### Test value 15
-Input: 0 traded-in sets, collection with two wild cards and two infantry cards

-Output: illegal argument exception

-### Test value 16
-Input: 3 traded-in sets, collection with two infantry cards and two cavalry cards

-Output: illegal argument exception

-### Test value 17
-Input: 13 traded-in sets, collection with one artillery card and three infantry cards

-Output: illegal argument exception

-### Test value 18
-Input: 14 traded-in sets, collection with one wild card, one infantry card, one calvary card, and one artillery card

-Output: illegal argument exception

 # method: verifyValidCombo(attemptedCards: Set<Card>):boolean